Amex Exploration (OTCMKTS:AMXEF) Trading 2% Higher

-Amex Exploration Inc. (OTCMKTS:AMXEF – Get Free Report) shot up 2% during mid-day trading on Tuesday .
+Amex Exploration Inc. (OTCMKTS:AMXEF – Get Free Report) shares were up 2% during mid-day trading on Tuesday .
 The company traded as high as $0.90 and last traded at $0.90.
-1,762 shares were traded during trading, a decline of 91% from the average session volume of 20,041 shares.
+Approximately 1,762 shares were traded during trading, a decline of 91% from the average daily volume of 20,041 shares.
 The stock had previously closed at $0.88.

 Amex Exploration Trading Up 2.0 %